 3 Jim Corbett, Uttarakhand

-Jim Corbett National Park is the oldest national park in India and was established in 1936.
-It is located in the Nainital district and popular as Jim Corbett (a well known hunter and naturalist).
+Jim Corbett National Park is the oldest national park in India.
+It is in the Nainital district and popular as Jim Corbett (a well known hunter and naturalist).
 It covers an area of 1318 sq km in which 500 sq km is the main area and rest of part is the buffer zone.
 The park is protected for Bengal tigers of India.

 This park is spreads over wide-ranging landscape comprising rivers, forests and mountains.
 The national park has geographical and ecological features of sub Himalayan belt.
-It is an excellent Eco tourism destination and Jim Corbett has approx 490 different species of plants.
-The park is the perfect place for bird enthusiasts.
+It is an excellent Eco tourism destination and it has approx 490 different species of plants.
+Moreover, the park is the perfect place for bird enthusiasts.

 4 Bandhavgarh Natinal park, Madhya Pradesh

 Bandhavgarh National Park is in the state of Madhya Pradesh.
 This bio diverse park is known for its large population of royal Bengal tigers however other animals also can be seen like white tigers, leopards and deer.
 The main zones of this national park are Khitauli, Tala, Magdhi and Panpatta.
 Tala is the best zone in terms of biodiversity.

 It became the National park in 1968 and the topography of this park supports moist deciduous forest, woodlands, scrub-thorn arid forests, grasslands, tropical forests, tropical forest, rocky hills, rocks, plateaus, meadows and valleys.
 The total area of this National park is about 448.85 km squares.
 There are 30 hills in central part of the national park, which has a large natural fort.

 5 Periyar wildlife Sanctuary, Periyar